 I would not use this as a leading indicator, only use it to support your own opinions.

 Bitcoin Short Ratio

 The BTC Short Ratio is for me one of the best cryptocurrency indicators around at the moment.

 Many traders don’t realize how to use it or even what it’s telling you.

 The BTC Short Ratio shows the difference between how many leveraged long contracts and how many levered short contracts there are.

 So for example.

-If we get a high reading from the indicator, there are more traders shorting the market at the moment.
+If we get a high reading from the indicator, more traders are shorting the market at the moment.

-Here is a good example of two times where the market was overweighted on the short side.
+Here is a good example of two times when the market was overweighted on the short side.

 I’ve circled the two peaks in short contracts for Bitcoin.